shripriyamaheshwari/Data-from-Microsoft-Excel-or-Google-Spreadhseet-to-Google-Form/README.md

-# Data-from-Google-Sheet-to-Google-Form
+# Data-from-Google-Spreadsheet-to-Google-Form
-Populate your data automatically from Google Sheet to Google Form using Google Script Code
+Populate your data automatically from Google Spreadhsheet to Google Form using Google Script Code
 ## What parameters to change while running the code?

 ### Form ID